shell-networks/ESXi-autoinstall/README.md

 Personnaly i use ImgBurn, the installer is available in the Tools folder of this repository.

 Once you have finished to download the ISO, copy the content of the ISO, in a new folder.
 Let's call this folder **Files_original**

+Copy the content of the **Autodeploy** folder of this repo, at the root of the **Files_original** folder.
+You just copied the Kisckstart files and custom boot files... well, now lets create a new ISO !

 All servers mentionned above have their configuration in a KS file.